KBNLresearch/omimgr/readme.md

 - **timeZone**: time zone string that is used to correctly format the *acquisitionStart* and *acquisitionEnd* date/time strings.
 You can adapt it to your own location by using the *TZ database name* from [this list of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-Note that it is *not* recommended to change the value of *initBlockSize*, as it may result in unexpected behaviour.
 If you accidentally messed up the configuration file, you can always restore the original one by running the *omimgr-config* tool again.

 ## Uninstalling omimgr